HughG/holygradle-plugins/developer-readme.md

 To install AsciiDoc under Cygwin in Windows, follow these steps.

-1. Download `setup_x86_64.exe` (or setup_x86.exe for 32-bit) from `http://www.cygwin.com/`.
+1. Download `setup-x86_64.exe` (or setup_x86.exe for 32-bit) from `http://www.cygwin.com/`.
 2. Run the following command line.
 This assumes that your company has an HTTP proxy, and that `cygwin.mirror.uk.sargasso.net` is an appropriate mirror server for you.
 ```
-setup_x86_64.exe -q -p proxy-server.company.com:8080
+setup-x86_64.exe -q -p proxy-server.company.com:8080
   -s http://cygwin.mirror.uk.sargasso.net/ -P asciidoc dblatex texlive
 ```

-To install GraphViz for digrams, and Pygments for syntax highlighting, you have to install packages from `cygwinports.org`, with the following steps.
+To install GraphViz for diagrams, and Pygments for syntax highlighting, you have to install packages from `cygwinports.org`, with the following steps.

 1. Follow the instructions at `http://cygwinports.org/` to register their public key and add their site to your list of